nextstrain/docs.nextstrain.org/src/guides/bioinformatics/defining-clades.md

 # Manually Labeling Clades on a Nextstrain Tree

 If you look at the [Nextstrain Seasonal Influenza tree](https://nextstrain.org/flu/seasonal/h3n2/ha/3y), you'll see that the clades are labelled (for example, `3c2`, `3c2.A`, `3c3` etc.).
-However labelled clades are not a default in Nextstrain builds.
+However labelled clades are not a default in Nextstrain workflows.
 You may want to add clade labelling to your Nextstrain trees to more easily describe certain aspects of the tree, point out agreed-upon groups that are accepted by the field, or to facilitate zoomed views on the tree when using [Nextstrain narratives](https://nextstrain.org/docs/narratives/introduction).
-This bit of documentation describes how to add clade labeling to your Nextstrain build.
+This bit of documentation describes how to add clade labeling to your Nextstrain workflow.

 ## Finding Clade Defining Nucleotide Mutations